 The College further reserves the right to inspect a room at any time and its contents for violation of College policies, including the Community Standards, or residence hall regulations, including but not limited to possessing illegal substances or substances believed by the College to be illegal or conducting activities that could endanger the life, safety, order or welfare of another person.

-Routine health and safety inspections of residential spaces will be announced at least one day in advance of the inspection.
-During any such inspection of residential spaces, any evidence of violations of the Community Standards may be confiscated and processed accordingly.
+Routine health and safety inspections of residential spaces will be announced at least one day before.
+During any such inspection, any evidence of violations of the Community Standards may be confiscated and processed accordingly.